 When you work on a brand that leads to the customer experience, your operations people will be responsible for the face-to-face delivery of your brand to the consumer.
 Develop a list of service values, behaviors, and processes to deliver the brand idea throughout your organization.

-Case study: Impeccable service separates Ritz-Carlton
+Ritz-Carlton Case study: A culture of Impeccable service

 Ritz-Carlton does a lot of things right to earn the high prices they can charge for the best locations, beautiful rooms, excellent beds, and incredible meals.
 But in reality, every luxury hotel has beautiful, luxurious things to offer.
 Ritz-Carlton focuses its attention on delivering impeccable service standards to separate the brand from other hotels.
 What Ritz-Carlton has done so well is operationalize it so that culture and brand are one.